Yoga, when translated into English from its Sanskrit origins, means union.

 “Yoga is our intimate connection with the whole universe, with eternal realms even beyond the manifested universe, and with our own being’s endless capacity to love.”

-In the Bhagavad Gita, Krishna explains that yoga is an unwavering offering of love.
+In the Bhagavad Gita, Krishna explains that itis an unwavering offering of love.
 It is the continuous choice of love over fear.
 When the ego tempts us into a fear-based reaction, the practice of yoga can remind us that we have the option to choose love in each moment.

 Yoga is a practice of complete acceptance.

 “Yoga is a vision that excludes nothing from its practice.”

 Everything in life is an opportunity to deepen our yoga practice.
 The Universe serves us opportunities to deepen our yoga, our union with the Divine, every single moment of every day.

 The experience of resistance simply fuels the ego and strengthens the illusion of division.
 When we choose acceptance, we choose to see life as it is.
 There’s no exclusion.
 There is only oneness and connection.